xiix0/scam/README.md

-You are confused; but this is your normal state.
+Tuesday is the Wednesday of the rest of your life.